 I so hate dementia.
 What a cruel thief this condition is.

-THE NEXT STEP IN JEANNIE’S JOURNEY WAS HER MOVE TO A NURNSING HOME, WHERE SHE MET NEW, VERY OLD FREIND.
+THE NEXT STEP IN JEANNIE’S JOURNEY WAS HER MOVE TO A NURNSING HOME, WHERE SHE MET A NEW, BUT VERY OLD FREIND.
 JEAN AND JOAN.

 Feel free to leave a comment in the box below.
 Don’t forget to complete the little anti-spam sum before pressing ‘SUBMIT’.